DominikGuzei/flawless.css/README.md

 	}
 ```

 This is the way you decide how your columns change in response to the screen size.
 See how simple that is?
-These rules just apply to the layout on screen sizes between 480px and 767px.
+These rules just apply to the layout on screen sizes between 480px–767px.
 And we said: “If the screen is that small, change the width of my columns so that they both span the full width.”
 This results in a one column layout that’s perfect for small devices or screen sizes!

 Okay, that’s nice…but I want *real* CSS on my server!
 ----
 Please just add **#compress** at the end of the URL in your development browser and reload the page.
 This will give you an textbox at the end of your page where you will find the complete CSS code, compressed and optimized for production.
 Copy this into a “normal” CSS file and link it in your HTML.

-You have finished your first development cycle!
+You’ve just finished your first development cycle.

 The first CSS framework with real ADDONS
 ----